 • Monitoring plans continuously to ensure goals are being met

 • Ensuring the agency(s) are providing services

-• Promoting consistency by using similar person centred approaches agency wide
+• Promoting consistency by using similar person-centred approaches across the agency

 • Maintaining responsibility to ensure goals are actively being pursued